-In addition to tackling misleading and aggressive behaviour, the Consumer Protection from Unfair Trading Regulations outlaw 31 specific practices such as claiming something is free when it's not and persistent cold-calling.
+In addition to tackling misleading and aggressive behaviour, the Regulations blacklist 31 specific practices, such as claiming something is free when it's not and persistent cold-calling.

-With these 31 practices it's enough simply to demonstrate wrongdoing, and there is no need to show that it influenced the consumer's decision in any way.
+In the case of these blacklisted practices it's enough simply to demonstrate wrongdoing, and there is no need to show that it influenced the consumer's decision in any way.
 A trader taking part in any of the blacklisted practices is committing a criminal offence.

-The banned practices under the Consumer Protection from Unfair Trading Regulations are to ensure that traders, marketing professionals and customers are clear about what is prohibited and help provide consumer protection.
+The banned practices under the Regulations are to ensure that traders, marketing professionals and customers are clear about what is prohibited and help provide consumer protection.

-The list of banned practices include the following:
+The list of banned practices includes the following:

 - Bait advertising Luring the consumer with attractive advertising around special prices when the trader knows that he cannot offer that product, or only has a few in stock at that price.